 Figure 8.
-Error in equating the phylogenetic age and the probability estimator point estimates (Expected and Median) with true species age for three extinction scenarios (low, intermediate, and high; from left to right).
+Performance of a probabilistic age estimator.
+Error in equating the phylogenetic age and the probability estimator point estimates (mean and median) with the true species age for three extinction scenarios (low, intermediate, and high; from left to right).
 The error was quantified as mean absolute percentage error (MAPE) between the true and point estimates or phylogenetic ages across 100 species for each of 1000 trees for each extinction scenario simulated under bifurcating speciation.